 Our pasture management processes improve the ecosystem on our farm, sequestering more carbon and keeping the local water supply clean.

 Here at Seven Sons, pasture-raised livestock just makes sense.
-Raising animals on pasture means happier, healthier animals that provide higher-quality meat and eggs.
+Raising animals on pasture as the weather and seasons allow means happier, healthier animals that provide higher-quality meat and eggs.
 Not to mention, the processes that keep the pasture healthy improve the environment and create opportunities to farm more sustainably.

 Support pasture-raised livestock farmers who are transparent and take pride in the role they play in the community and ecosystem, and get better quality food!